js5993/BlackJackOnAndroid/README.md

 3. The current bet is display on the upper right corner.
 4. A button in the center-top region resets the money.

+The code architecture of note are as follows:
-All UI code is shifted onto fragments, except the welcome screen.
+1. All UI code is shifted onto fragments from activities, with the exception of the welcome screen.

-The game logic object utilizes singleton model.
+2. The game logic object utilizes singleton model that restricts the instantiation of a class to one object, so that there is no race       condition with multiple instances of the game running.